Evolutionary-Neural Hybrid Agents for Architecture Search: Experiments

 \subsection{Synthetic task: Learn to count}

 We compare the agents on a synthetic toy task designed to be complex enough such that random search would not succeed.
 Similarly to common architecture search spaces, it requires learning a sequential pattern.
 This task can be described as learning to count.
 The agent can sample sequence $\mathbf{a} = \langle a_1, a_2, \cdots, a_n \rangle$ of $n$ integer numbers, where each number is selected from the set $[1, n] \cap \mathbb{Z}$.
+The reward of a sequence $\mathbf{a}$ is defined as: